 Arterial Limb Disease Fact Sheet

-CIRM funds many projects seeking to better understand the origins of Alzheimer's disease and to translate those discoveries into new therapies.
-One of these projects received an Early Translational Award to move basic laboratory discoveries toward new therapies.
+CIRM funds projects seeking to better understand arterial limb disease and to translate those discoveries into new therapies.

 Peripheral limb ischemia, most often characterized as hardening of the arteries in the legs, may be present in as much as 20 percent of the population.
 But in a small fraction, around two million Americans, it has progressed to the point that it causes pain even when resting and threatens to result in amputation due to wounds that refuse to heal because of poor blood circulation.
-This is called Critical Limb Ischemia (CLI) and has an amputation rate ranging from 10 to 40%) and even death (50% within 5 years)1.
+This condition is called Critical Limb Ischemia (CLI), and patients diagnosed with CLI are at risk for limb amputations (10 to 40%) and even death (50% within 5 years)1.